Transfer VM From AWS EC2 to Akamai Using Disk Images

 Configure and Validate the Linode Instance

-By performing a migration with an AMI that captures your EC2 instance and volume in full, you ensure that the operating system and all installed software and services exist on the newly provisioned Linode.
-This reduces the amount of time needed to configure the Linode instance to closely match the environment of the original VM.
+Migrating using an AMI that captures your EC2 instance and volumes ensures that the operating system and all installed software and services are preserved on the newly provisioned Linode.
+This reduces the time needed to reconfigure the Linode instance to match the original VM.

-However, you must perform steps to configure networking to align with your needs.
-Recall the configurations from your original EC2 instance.
-As applicable, port these configurations to your Linode environment:
+However, you must still configure the Linode’s networking to align with your workload.
+Refer to the configuration details of your original EC2 instance and apply them to your Linode as appropriate:

 Linode does not have a direct equivalent to AWS security groups.
 However, you can still implement a firewall with rules to control traffic.
 Options include:

-If you used AWS Route53 to implement DNS rules to route traffic to your EC2 instance, then you will need to modify your DNS settings to ensure traffic routes to your new Linode instance.
-This may involve pointing nameservers to Akamai Cloud and creating DNS rules within the Akamai Cloud Manager.
+If you used AWS Route 53 to route traffic to your EC2 instance, you need to update your DNS records to route traffic to your new Linode instance instead.
+This may involve pointing your domain’s nameservers to Akamai Cloud and creating DNS rules within the Akamai Cloud Manager.

-After completing your configurations, test your Linode instance to verify that the migration was successful.
+After completing your configurations, test your Linode instance to ensure that the migration was successful.
 Validation steps may include:

-- Check Running Services.
-Ensure that all critical services, such as web servers, databases, and application processes are running as expected and configured to start on boot.
+• Check Running Services: Confirm that all critical services (e.g. web servers, databases, and application processes) are running as expected and configured to start on boot.

-- Test Application Functionality.
-Access any applications on the new Linode through their web interface or API endpoints to confirm that they behave as expected, including core functionality and error handling.
+• Test Application Functionality: Access your applications through their web interface or API endpoints to confirm that they behave as expected, including core functionality and error handling.

-- Inspect Resource Utilization.
-Monitor CPU, memory, and disk usage on the Linode to ensure the system performs within acceptable thresholds post-migration.
+• Inspect Resource Utilization: Monitor the Linode’s CPU, memory, and disk usage to ensure the system performs within acceptable thresholds post-migration.

-- Validate DNS Configuration.
-Ensure DNS changes (if made) are propagating correctly, pointing to your Linode instance, and resolving to the expected IP addresses.
+• Validate DNS Configuration: Ensure that any DNS changes are propagating correctly, pointing to your Linode instance, and resolving to the expected IP addresses.

-- Check External Connectivity.
-Verify that the instance can access any required external resources, such as third-party APIs, databases, or storage, and that outbound requests succeed.
+• Check External Connectivity: Verify that the Linode can access any required external resources (e.g. third-party APIs, databases, or storage) and that outbound requests succeed.

 Additional Considerations